It's our Halloween show!

 For our Gas-Lamp this episode, we welcome a very special guest for a chilling reading of Edgar Allan Poe's "The Raven."
 We won't spoil it by telling you who it is; you'll have to tune in yourself to hear it.

 Download [Save As] | File size: 31.8 MB, 1:08:39

 - The Dracula Society

 - The Journal of Dracula Studies

 - H.P.
 Lovecraft Companion by Philip A. Shreffler

 - Les Klinger's website

 Your thoughts on the show?
-Leave a comment below, send us an email, submit a review on iTunes, call us at (774) 221-READ (7323) or drop by our Facebook page, Twitter account, Tumblr or Google+ page.
+Leave a comment below, send us an email, submit a review on iTunes, call us at (774) 221-READ (7323) or drop by our Facebook page or Twitter account.